HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ## Separating joined nuclei
 Our first problem is how to deal four apparently distinct nuclei (labelled with a light purple colour) being segmented as a single nucleus.
-Referring to the images above, three of the light purple nuclei are visibly touching, so it is not surprising that they have been labelled as a single nucleus.
+Referring to the images above, three of the light purple nuclei are visibly touching, so it is not surprising that they have been considered as a single `connected component` and thus labelled as a single nucleus.
 What about the fourth apparently separate nucleus?
 We should remind ourselves that this a 3 dimensional image.